tahoe-lafs/magic-folder/docs/datamodel.rst

 Periodically, the ``magic-folder`` daemons of Participants will check the Grid for updates.

 This is done by examining the Collective to determine all Participants -- that is, we list the Collective directory contents.
+If any new Participants have been added since our last check, they will be considered as well.

 Next, we examine each Participant's Personal folder (except our own) and determine if that file is pointing at the same Snapshot as us -- that is, we list the Personal directory contents.